zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/mailboxes.rst

 Concepts
 ********

-Any number of mailboxes can be defined.
+Any number of mailboxes can be defined (limited only by available RAM).
 Each mailbox is referenced by its memory address.

 A mailbox has the following key properties: